 A researcher at City University London carried out independent clinical trials, testing Slimpod with a group of users against a control group who listened to a non-weight loss recording.
 All participants had a BMI above 25 at the start of the six-month trials.
+Slimpod was found to significantly reduce weight and improve eating self-efficacy among overweight adults.
 The researcher told us: “You should be proud of your results.”

 THE KEY RESULTS

-The Slimpod clinical trials report concludes: “This dynamic, interactive approach yielded positive results and illustrated the benefits of utilising an audio weight loss method.
-Listening to the recording on a daily basis was shown to improve quality of life, eating and exercise self-efficacy and weight loss.”
+In independent clinical trials, the dynamic, interactive approach of Slimpod yielded positive results and illustrated the benefits of utilising an audio weight loss method.
+Listening to the recording on a daily basis was shown to improve quality of life, eating and exercise self-efficacy and weight loss.

 95 per cent of the people who listened to a Slimpod lost weight.

-- In the Eating Self Efficacy results, Slimpod helped people to manage their overeating in two high risk situations – overeating while experiencing negative affect (depression, stress or low mood eating) and overeating while in positive situations (socialising).
+- In the Eating Self Efficacy results, Slimpod helped people to manage their overeating in a high risk situation such as socialising.

 - Exercise and Quality of Life also showed a statistically significant increase.